edwardfhsiao/seasonme/README.md

 # seasonme

-A tool to organize your TV shows' files naming and make sure that the subtitle's file matches with the video file in the folder.
+A tool to organize your TV show files naming and make sure that the subtitle's file matches with the video file in the folder.

 For instanse, inside ```The.Office.US.S01``` folder you have ```The.Office.US.S01e1.mkv```, but a ```the office 1x1.srt``` was downloaded, and now you can just run ```seasonme format```, it will set the files to ```The.Office.US.S01S01.mkv```,```The.Office.US.S01S01.srt``` respectively.